mmakonyela/GALUP/training/1_lu/exercises/m4_exercise2.md

 - The first farmer mainly plants row crops.
 - The second farmer focuses on livestock.
 - The third farmer does vegetable production.
-- The fourth farmer is a owner of orchards.
+- The fourth farmer is an owner of orchards.

 Four farmers assign land-use suitability weights to each purposes as follows: